 Mirna leaned down, placed the paper to her lips.
 She closed her eyes and felt.
 Warmth.
 She imagined kissing her boss, Dan.
 Only he wasn’t Dan, he was Mr. Darcy and she was Elizabeth Bennet.
 His lips were velvet soft, the tip of his tongue ever so warm.
 A soft moan escaped her when …

 “What the hell are you doing?”

 Mirna looked up to find Jessica standing at the top of the stairs.

 “Oh, my God.
 Were you making out with that piece of paper?”
-She laughed, the sound scornful and sharp.
+Her laugh was scornful and sharp.
 “What a loser.”
-She spun and marched back up the stairs, the metal door slamming shut with a hollow bang.
+She spun and marched up the stairs.
+The metal door slammed shut with a hollow bang.

 Mirna glanced down, a fat tear landing with a tic on the final line.